 The hyperkinetic, anchor-steady bassist who provided the relentless pulse and backing vocals for thrash metal giants Anthrax for decades.

-Frank Bello's story is a New York metal fairytale.
-As a teenager, he was a roadie for Anthrax, carrying gear for his cousin, drummer Charlie Benante.
-When the bassist spot opened up in 1984, Bello, still a kid, was handed the job.
-He immediately had to grow up on stage, learning the ropes in the frenetic, emerging thrash scene.
-Bello became known for his furious stage energy, constantly sprinting and headbanging, while laying down the complex, rapid-fire bass lines that defined albums like 'Among the Living' and 'Persistence of Time.'
-His high-harmony backing vocals became a signature part of the band's sound.
-Beyond the music, Bello is the heart of the group, often serving as its upbeat, diplomatic spokesman.
-His tenure has seen Anthrax survive trends, hiatuses, and personal changes, always returning as one of the unwavering 'Big Four' of thrash metal, with Bello's unwavering enthusiasm and skill as a constant.
+Frank Bello was handed the bassist spot in Anthrax in 1984 at age 19, after serving as a roadie for his cousin, drummer Charlie Benante.
+He learned the ropes onstage in the frenetic thrash scene, sprinting and headbanging while laying down rapid-fire bass lines on albums like 'Among the Living' and 'Persistence of Time.'
+His high-harmony backing vocals became a signature element of the band's sound.
+Beyond the music, Bello serves as the group's upbeat, diplomatic spokesman.
+His tenure has seen Anthrax survive trends, hiatuses, and personnel changes, always returning as one of the unwavering 'Big Four' of thrash metal, with Bello's enthusiasm and skill as a constant.

 1965–1980